 U.S. job-seekers who are willing to consider relocating to a different city do not often consider El Paso as a hotbed of job opportunities.
 Although El Paso does not have a strong IT industry, there is a good manufacturing base here, and it's also a great place to start a small family owned business.
 Gyms are a good example, as there are many family owned and operated facilities that offer fitness programs.

 It's understandable as to why non-El Paso natives don't appreciate El Paso for it's real value and hidden treasures, either because they are here for the first time or their prior experiences with El Paso were very brief.
-Outsiders come in many forms and are here for many reasons, but unfortunately, most are not here long enough to really appreciate El Paso's beauty.
+Outsiders come in many forms and are here for many reasons, but unfortunately, most are not here long enough to really appreciate the beauty and deep-rooted culture of our West Texas Town.

 Current residents of El Paso who were born here, as well as long-standing residents who have chosen to make El Paso their permanent home, can appreciate El Paso for its mountains, military, schools and sports.
 Although El Paso is a community just like other communities in the Lone Star State, it has a spirit that can only be experienced by those living in a little town nestled in the far corner of West Texas.
 And for those who have chosen to make El Paso their final destination, they did it for good reason, as El Paso has played a defining role in the past century that has shaped the Lone Star State into what it is today - a beautiful, unique and lively Texas city.